Gotta love that Jimmy Kimmel.

 What about you?

-You haven’t let any of the misinformation on the Internet give you any doubts, have you?
+You haven’t let any of the misinformation on the Internet give you any doubts about whether or not to vaccinate your kids, have you?

 You’re smarter than that.